chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 protocols are noted in {{compatible-pake-protocols}}.

-If a server doesn't recognize any of the identities supplied by the client in, the server MAY abort the handshake with an "unknown_psk_identity" alert.
+If a server doesn't recognize any of the identities supplied by the client in the ClientHello `pake` extension, the server MAY abort the handshake with an "unknown_psk_identity" alert.
 In this case, the server acts as an oracle for identities, in which each handshake allows an attacker to learn whether the server recognizes any of the identities in a set.